Menu Back toSpeakers

 Jeremy Jokinen, PhD, MS

-Jeremy is the Vice President and Head, Global Risk Management and International Patient Safety at Bristol Myers Squibb.
-In this role, he leads a global team of risk management and safety science leaders responsible for insights, evidence generation, and risk minimization efforts ensuring the safety of patients worldwide.
-Jeremy is also active within numerous cross-industry pharmacovigilance initiatives for DIA, TransCelerate, and ICH.
-Jeremy has over 20 years of experience as a statistician in early phase to post-market pharmaceutical, biological, and medical device research.
-He holds MS and PhD degrees in quantitative psychology from Ohio University.
+Jeremy Jokinen is the Vice President and Head, Safety Evidence and Sciences at Bristol Myers Squibb.
+In this role, he leads a global team of risk management, epidemiology, and safety science experts responsible for insights, evidence generation, and risk minimization programs ensuring the safety of patients worldwide.
+Jeremy has led numerous cross-industry pharmacovigilance workgroups and initiatives for DIA, TransCelerate, and ICH, and is a frequent speaker at industry conferences.
+Jeremy has over 20 years of experience as a statistician in early phase to post-market pharmaceutical, biological, medical device, and patient safety research.
+He holds MS and PhD degrees in quantitative psychology from Ohio University

 Jamie Ridley Klucken, PharmD, MBA, RPh

-• Safety Evaluator, Division of Pharmacovigilance, OSE, CDER
+Safety Evaluator, Division of Pharmacovigilance, OSE, CDER, FDA, United States

 Dr. Klucken earned a B.A. in Business Management and Economics (George Fox University), a Masters of Business Administration (Idaho State University), and a PharmD (Idaho State University).
 She completed a PGY1 and PGY2 Residency at the Boise VA Medical Center.
 Prior to joining FDA, she served as a clinical pharmacist for several outpatient family practice and community clinics focusing on chronic disease state management and served as an Associate Professor at Shenandoah University BJD School of Pharmacy.
 She currently works as a Safety Evaluator in the Division of Pharmacovigilance, monitoring postmarketing adverse events.
 She is a Board Certified Pharmacotherapy Specialist and a Board Certified Ambulatory Care Pharmacist.